philrz/super/docs/getting_started/install.md

 super db create Demo
 super db use Demo
 echo '{s:"hello, world"}' | super db load -
-super db query "from Demo"
+super db -c "from Demo"
 ```
 which should also display
 ```